- Co-Founder & Executive Chairman, Volans (2008 to date)

 Writing & Advocacy

 John is the author or co-author of 19 books.
-The latest is released in September 2014: The Breakthrough Challenge: 10 Ways to Connect Today’s Profits with Tomorrow’s Bottom Line.
-This was co-authored with Jochen Zeitz – former PUMA CEO and now co-Founder of the B Team alongside Sir Richard Branson (published by Jossey-Bass, San Francisco).
-At a time when the sustainability agenda has becoming increasingly important to businesses and corporations all over the globe, companies are increasingly asking the question: what should our business strategy be in context of demographic, environmental and resource pressures?
-A growing number of the world’s most forward-looking CEOs recognize the central challenge and are seeking different (and increasingly radical) solutions and ways to perform not only against today’s success measures, but also against tomorrow’s bottom line.
-This is ‘the Breakthrough Challenge’.
-The book draws on 100 exclusive interviews to map the emerging landscape of risk and opportunity, investigating the pioneering work of CEOs and other business leaders from around the globe.
+The latest is: The Breakthrough Challenge: 10 Ways to Connect Today’s Profits with Tomorrow’s Bottom Line, co-authored with Jochen Zeitz – former PUMA CEO and now co-Founder of The B Team alongside Sir Richard Branson (published by Jossey-Bass, San Francisco).
+The book explores what leaders should be thinking about to ensure their business strategy will be future-ready in relation to building demographic, environmental and resource pressures.
+The book spotlights some rather different (and increasingly radical) solutions and draws on 100 exclusive interviews with leaders, mapping the emerging landscape of risk and opportunity, as well as investigating the pioneering work of CEOs and other business leaders from around the globe.

 Previous books include: